2016 & Beyond

 Scully thinks about Mulder sitting with her when she was unconscious.
 She looks at her mother’s rings and jewelry – one is a quarter

 on a necklace that Scully does not recognize.
 Her brother Bill calls – he is coming from Frankfurt.
-Scully cannot answer whether Margret
+Scully cannot answer whether Margaret

-will die before Bill gets there, but Scully says they will keep her on life support because her Margret’s living will asks that they
+will die before Bill gets there, but Scully says they will keep her on life support because her Margaret’s living will asks that they

 do everything possible to keep her alive.

 Mulder talks with a lab tech who cannot identify anything from the band-aide – it has neither organic nor even inorganic material on it,

 so in a way it is neither dead nor alive.
 Meanwhile, two art thieves are moving the section of the billboard with the graphic